A Variety of Securities to Meet Your Capital Raising Needs

 New York Stock Exchange (NYSE ) offers a range of listing choices for many types of securities and asset classes:

-Companies that list on the NYSE or NYSE MKT, can leverage a wide range of advantages, including access to capital, improved branding and visibility, accountability, and increased liquidity.
+Companies that list on the NYSE or NYSE American, can leverage a wide range of advantages, including access to capital, improved branding and visibility, accountability, and increased liquidity.
 NYSE-listed securities benefit from the enhanced market quality of the high tech/high touch model.

 - Common Shares – ownership shares of a public company that can be purchased by any investor.